Custom Search

 Description

-The Kemmer Stock Hybrid Squirrel Dogs come in yellow or yellow with white, brindle or blue brindle, reddish or sometimes black and white, but most of the time yellow, like their kin the Kemmer Curs.
+The Kemmer Stock Hybrid Squirrel Dog comes in yellow or yellow with white, brindle or blue brindle, reddish or sometimes black and white, but most of the time yellow, like its kin the Kemmer Cur.
 The Kemmer Stock Hybrid Dog is a stocky dog.
 It has a medium coat with a soft undercoat.
-The colors are red, yellow, or brindle.

 Temperament

-The Kemmer Stock Hybrid Squirrel Dogs make a good all around dog if you want a good hunting dog or a dog for the kids.
-They will hunt about 200 yards from you and use every ability they have.
-Friendly, active, and alert.
+The Kemmer Stock Hybrid Squirrel Dog makes a good all-around dog if you want a good hunting dog or a dog for the kids.
+It will hunt about 200 yards from you and use every ability it has.
+Friendly, active and alert.
+Make sure you are this breed’s confident, firm, but calm, consistent pack leader and plenty of mental and physical exercise to avoid any unwanted temperament issues.

 Height, Weight